 ↑ I took down the vintage Valentine cards that were on this handmade greeting card display wall-hanging, and replaced them with some exhibition cards from various art galleries.
 I save this type of thing in a shoe box and had never thought to display them together before.
 Literally “thinking outside the box”, haha. ↑

 ↑ Before and After : We’ve had this metal table (a curb-side trash find) in this spot for ages, covered with a piece of fabric to hide all the junk that’s stored on the lower shelf.
 Then I saw the green table listed on Craigslist a couple of weekends ago, being sold for only $20 by someone who lived in our neighbourhood.
-Within the span of a few hours, I’d contacted the seller, agreed to pick it up, walked to a from with Nick, and plunked it down into it’s new home.
+Within the span of a few hours, I’d contacted the seller, agreed to pick it up, walked to and from with Nick, and plunked it down into its new home.
 The other one will be excellent as a plant table.

 ↑ She has nothing to do with winter but wanted to say hello nonetheless! ↑